Obtaining and interpreting routing tables on Linux

 192.168.1.0/24 dev wlan0 proto kernel scope link src 192.168.1.100

-Let's interpret the output above by starting with the second line.
-This line says that packets sent to any IP address within the subnetwork 192.168.1.0/24 must be sent through the network interface wlan0 (a wireless network ínterface) with 192.168.1.100 as the source IP address, which in this case is the IP address assigned to wlan0 via DHCP.
-The other parts are not so interesting: proto kernel means this entry in the routing table was created by the kernel during autoconfiguration, while scope link means the destination IP addresses within 192.168.1.0/24 are valid only on the device wlan0.
+Let's interpret the output above, starting with the second line.
+This line states that packets sent to any IP address within the subnetwork 192.168.1.0/24 must be sent through the network interface wlan0 (a wireless network interface) with 192.168.1.100 as the source IP address, which in this case is the IP address assigned to wlan0 via DHCP.
+In addition, proto kernel shows that this entry in the routing table was created by the kernel during autoconfiguration, while scope link expresses that the destination IP addresses within 192.168.1.0/24 are valid only on the device wlan0.

-The first line says that the default route for any packet (i.e., the route which is taken by a packet when no other route applies) is through the network device wlan0 via the default gateway (the router) which has the IP address 192.168.1.1.
-Figure 1 shows this network scheme.
+The first line states that the default route for any packet (i.e., the route taken by a packet when no other route applies) is through the network device wlan0 via the default gateway (the router), which has the IP address 192.168.1.1.
+Figure 1 illustrates this network scheme.

-Fig. 1: A local network scheme.
-The IP addresses belonging to the local network are in the range 192.168.1.0/24.
+A local network scheme.
+The IP addresses belonging to the local network fall within the range 192.168.1.0/24.
 The external IP address of the router (the one visible to the Internet) is omitted.

-The ip command is very flexible in terms of its input parameters.
-You can write them only partially and ip will autocomplete them internally.
-To clarify, all commands below are equivalent:
+The ip command is highly flexible regarding its input parameters.
+You can enter them partially, and ip will autocomplete them internally.
+To clarify, all of the commands below are equivalent:

 ip r s